 Didion has been working to develop this parcel for almost a decade.
 A former CEO for CB Richard Ellis, a major developer, Didion acted as a consultant to former UC Chancellor Robert Birgeneau in attempting to bring in a hotel developer for this parcel.
 A few years ago, the developer Carpenter & Company had plans to build an upscale hotel like the Charles Hotel, one they built in Boston, but the plan folded when the economy tanked in 2008.

 Didion stopped advising the university after that, but kept his eye on the parcel, he said.
 He started to negotiate with Bank of America, which owns the land, a few years ago.
 B of A was interested, but said it could not vacate the space.
 McFarlan came up with a plan to build a one-story structure on the easternmost edge of the plot and move Bank of America into it temporarily while construction of the hotel/office complex was under way.
 The bank will then move into a prominent ground floor space and the one-story building would then be converted into a restaurant.

 The underground garage will only have 70 parking spaces.
 Berkeley’s Downtown Area Plan calls for one space per three hotel guests, so Center Street Partners plans to use 180 spaces in the new garage planned for Center Street.
-Didion said the group will make a financial contribution towards the new parking facility.
+In return, Didion said the group would make a financial contribution toward the new parking facility.